October 24, 2024

 Bringing iconic campus buildings to life

-This year, most students, staff, and faculty at Andover will hold in their hands artwork created by Yoojung (Claris) Shin ’25.
-A four-year senior, Shin designed the covers for both the 2024-25 academic planner and the campus directory, leaving her artistic mark on two essential pieces of campus life.
+This year, most students, staff, and faculty at Andover will hold in their hands artwork created by Yoojung "Claris" Shin ’25.
+A four-year senior, Shin designed the covers for both the 2024–2025 academic planner and the campus directory, leaving her artistic mark on two essential pieces of campus life.

 “I wanted to use my skills for the greater good of the Andover community,” says Shin.

 The colorful covers capture Andover’s spirit.
-They evoke warmth and familiarity by depicting Cochran Chapel on the planner, and Sam Phil on the directory using a simple, polished style with soothing tones.
+They evoke warmth and familiarity by depicting Cochran Chapel on the planner and Samuel Phillips Hall on The Directory using a simple, polished style with soothing tones.

 “I spent time scrolling through my photo album to find iconic campus landmarks and photo zones that resonate with the entire Andover community,” says Shin.
 “For this series of cover designs, I aimed to evoke the style of a vintage postcard drawing, incorporating an antique, grainy texture.
 I also limited the color palette of the work to create a sense of harmony and cohesion throughout the design.”